grqphical/llmcord/README.md

 - Changed `/list` to now show every model on a different line

 ## Roadmap

+I may or may not add these features later on so feel free to make a PR and implement these features.

 - [x] Custom API Handlers (ability to define your own plugins to work with non-OpenAI compatible APIs)